alladinee/IBM-Data-Science-Professional-Certificate/README.md

 * `modeling`: This module contains code for building and evaluating models.
 * `visualization`: This module contains code for visualizing the data and the results of the models.

-### License

-This project is licensed under the Apache 2.0 License: LICENSE.

-### Contributions

-Contributions to this project are welcome.
-Please see the contributing guidelines: CONTRIBUTING.md for more information.

-This Markdown file includes the code block for the README file above, so that the contents of the README file will be included in the Markdown file when it is rendered.

-You can use this approach to write code for any Markdown file, not just README files.
-This can be useful for keeping your Markdown files concise and organized, while still being able to include complex content, such as tables, diagrams, and code snippets.